 The amount really depends on how much candy you want to make.
-Most recipes on the net call for 2 cups of syrup, but that is a LOT of syrup.
+Many recipes call for 2 cups of maple syrup, but that is a LOT of syrup.
 We only wanted to make a few pieces of candy.
 In addition, we didn’t have very much maple syrup on hand, so we only used 1/4 cup.
 That yielded 2 maple syrup candy pops and a couple of individual pieces of maple candy.

 Oh, and by “pure” maple syrup, I mean PURE.
 We’re not talkin’ grocery store brands here.
 We’re talkin’ 100% pure, maple syrup.
 From the maple tree, nothing artificial added.